virsas/mod-ansible-rpm-psql/README.md

 # If you specify POSTGRES_STORAGE, the device will be formatted to ext4 and mounted to /var/lib/postgres for data persistancy
 POSTGRES_STORAGE: "/dev/sdb"
 POSTGRES_PATH: "/var/lib/postgres"

+# If you want to override the default configuration, just change the name of any or both config files
+POSTGRES_CONFIG_TEMPLATE: postgresql.j2
+POSTGRES_HBA_TEMPLATE: ph_hba.j2
+# and then place them in ansible/templates directory
 ```